-The story of 19-year-old Alfons Volgemuts about the intelligence battle on February 17, 1945 near Priekule
+19-year-old Alfons Wolgemuth's story about the reconnaissance battle on February 17, 1945 near Priekule

 Alfons Volgemuth was a 19-year-old boy, a radio operator and served in the army of Nazi Germany.